-There are many benefits to these arrangements.
-Apart from keeping people safe amidst the current pandemic, it also gives people flexibility and freedom.
-In addition, it helps companies cut office costs for utility and rent.
+There are many benefits to hybrid working.
+Apart from keeping people safe from the deadly virus, it also gives people flexibility and freedom .
+In addition, it helps organisations to save up on their capital infrastructure.

 Set Boundaries and Expectations

-The solution is to set these clear boundaries and act on those.
-For example, some software gives employees flexibility when they’re on personal time so that the monitoring software stops recording.
+The solution is to set these clear boundaries.
+Some monitoring software & employee monitoring system allows employees to opt out of recording when they are on personal time.
 Give your staff that control and encourage them to open personal data and accounts during their off-hours.
 Ensure staff that data privacy will be maintained strictly.

 Communicate the Benefits of Monitoring Software

-Even if a company has the best employee monitoring software, a lack of confidence could be the demise of a productive virtual workplace.
-Leaders can combat this by regularly talking about the benefits of monitoring software.
+Even if an organisation has opted for the best employee monitoring software or productivity monitoring software, still lack of confidence could be the demise of a productive virtual workplace.
+Managers can combat this by regularly talking about the benefits of monitoring software.
 So just what benefits does software for employee tracking have?

-- Productivity — When employees produce more, there’s greater fulfillment on their part.
-Employees don’t just want to get paid to work now.
-They want to do work that gives them a sense of pride.
-With monitoring tools in place, they’re in a better position to achieve that.
+When employees are functioning on optimum productivity, there’s greater fulfilment on their part.
+Employees are part of an organisation and they don’t complete their task sheet to get paid but they want to be content with their work.
+With productivity monitoring tools in place, they’re in a better position to achieve that.

-- Personal security — Contrary to most popular beliefs, monitoring software helps block out malicious content and people that could infringe on staff’s personal data and privacy—monitoring software filters out phishing sites and scam emails.
+Contrary to most popular beliefs, productivity monitoring software helps block out malicious content and people that could infringe on staff’s personal data and privacy—productivity monitoring software filters out phishing sites and scam emails.